SussexPAL/PythonCrashCourse/README.md

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_2_flow_of_control.ipynb">Click here to view worksheet</a>

 #### Task 3 - Functions
+What if we want to execute the same bit of code multiple times throughout different parts of our program.
+Copying and pasting it will look messy, instead we can write it once as a function and rcall it whenever we need it.
 [![functions](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_2_functions.ipynb">Click here to view worksheet</a>

 #### Task 4 - Understanding Errors & The Call Stack
+What does an error actually mean?
+The way that we can understand when our code breaks is understanding the error itself!

 [![errors](https://img.youtube.com/vi/HSeTorzswvc/0.jpg)](https://www.youtube.com/watch?v=HSeTorzswvc)

 <a href="https://github.com/SussexPAL/PythonCrashCourse/blob/main/Worksheets/day_2_understanding_errors.ipynb">Click here to view worksheet</a>